53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 | (icon)@2x.png | 36x32 |
 | (icon)@3x.png | 54x48 |

-Currently, 3 options possible and a key 'name' is required:
+Currently, 3 options possible and a key `name` is required:
 1. Create an icon for a scope without file extension, fill icon and scope keys
 2. Insert a file_extension for a existing icon, ommit icon key
 3. Create a new icon with file_extension, keys icon, syntax_name, scope and file_extensions are necessary